gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

    - `prefers`: optional.
 The preferred version for this dependency
    - `rejects`: optional.
 An array of rejected versions for this dependency.
 - `excludes`: optional.
 Defines the exclusions that apply to this dependency.
+- `reason`: optional.
+A explanation why the dependency is used.
+Can typically be used to explain why a specific version is requested.

 #### `excludes` value